uzgoren/girdap/README.md

 ###FAQ -->
 ####_What is girdap?_
-girdap provides building blocks for numerical simulations of complex transport equations.
-Tools are built around a grid management platform connected to finite volume method based differential operators. girdap’s primary goals are (1) flexibility and (2) accuracy.
+_girdap_ provides building blocks for numerical simulations of complex transport equations.
+Tools are built around a grid management platform connected to finite volume method based differential operators. girdap’s primary goals are (1) _flexibility_ and (2) _accuracy_.

-Flexible tools allow researchers to develop new numerical algorithms and educators to teach students existing algorithms.
+Flexible tools allow <b>researchers</b> to develop new numerical algorithms and <b>educators</b> to teach students existing algorithms.
 Tools provided aim to shift programming focus more on physics and numerical method to avoid time consuming programming details.

 The accuracy is handled by automated grid refinement and coarsening based on the solution field.

-girdap does not target audiences who would like to get immediate results for an engineering project.
+_girdap_ does not target audiences who would like to get immediate results for an engineering project.
 It involves a numerical algorithm development phase.
 Those who would like to skip such a development can refer to a commercial CFD/multiphysics software.

 ####_Isn’t this done before?_
-Similar projects do exist.
-OpenFOAM is one example; and another one is FEniCS.
+Similar projects do exist. <a href=http://www.openfoam.org/>OpenFOAM</a> is one example; and another one is <a href=http:fenicsproject.org>FEniCS</a>.
 Please check them out.
 They are really good projects. girdap just offers another flavor.

 ####_What does girdap mean?_
-girdap is not an acronym.
+_girdap_ is not an acronym.
 It means whirlpool in Turkish.

 ####_What operators are included?_
 Time derivative, divergence, gradient, Laplacian, and source terms can be defined for a differential equation.